S3-working-group/s3-practical-guide/src/enablers-of-co-creation/contracting-and-accountability.md

 When entering into formal or informal agreements with others:

-* ensure all parties understand what's expected of them and intend to keep the agreement
+* ensure all parties understand what's expected of them and intend to keep to the agreement
-* verify the agreement is beneficial to all parties and expectations are realistic
+* verify the agreement is beneficial to all parties, and that expectations are realistic

 Be accountable for breaking agreements.